-Byte Addressability (1/2)
+Unit of Location: Byte Addressability (1/2)

-- Basic information quantities: bit, byte, and word. - A byte (B) is always 8 bits. - The word length typically ranges from 16 to 64 bits. - What should be the unit size of an address? - It is costly to assign distinct addresses to individual bit. - The word lengths may be different in different computers.
+- Basic information quantities: bit, byte, and word.
+A byte (B) is always 8 bits. - The word length typically ranges from 16 to 64 bits. - What should be the unit size of an address? - It is costly to assign distinct addresses to individual bit. - The word lengths may be different in different computers.

-Byte Addressability (2/2)
+Unit of Location: Byte Addressability (2/2)

-- The most practical assignment: byte addresses

-- Successive addresses represents successive byte locations in the memory.

-- E.g. if the word length is 32 bits:

-- Byte addresses: 0, 1, 2, ...

-- Word addresses: 0, 4, 8, ...
+- The most practical assignment: byte addresses - Successive addresses represents successive byte locations in the memory. - E.g. if the word length is 32 bits: address - Byte addresses: 0, 1, 2, ... - Word addresses: 0, 4, 8, ...

-• Byte addressability: Each byte location in the memory has its own address and is addressable.
+- Byte addressability: Each byte location in the memory has its own address and is addressable. - \rightarrow We need k-bit addresses to locate 2^k bytes.